Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Accelerate Kernel Tuning with Web-Specific Lite Space

 \section{Accelerate Kernel Tuning with Web-Specific Lite Space}

 To reduce the vast kernel optimization space, we propose the web-specific lite kernel space design based on two guidelines: the web specific requirements (Sec.~\ref{subsec:web_sapce}), and the efficient utilization of hardware resources (Sec.~\ref{subsec:device_space}).
-Existing works~\cite{liang2022romou,zhu2022roller} also aim to shrink kernel optimization space for inference on native hardware.
-However, these spaces are either still too large to be evaluated online or require pre-defined hardware performance models.
-We will show that for in-browser inference, considering the two guidelines leads to a lite space size of just a few dozens, which can be evaluated online.
-Moreover, the numerous web application clients offer the unique opportunity for crowdsourcing the global optimal kernel (Sec.~\ref{subsec:crowdsourcing}).
+Existing works also aim to shrink kernel optimization space for inference on native hardware, but these spaces are either still too large to be evaluated online or require pre-defined hardware performance models.
+We will show that for in-browser inference, considering the two guidelines leads to a lite space size of just dozens, which can be evaluated online.
+Moreover, numerous edge devices offer the unique opportunity for crowdsourcing global optimal kernels (Sec.~\ref{subsec:crowdsourcing}).